Concordium/concordium-base/rust-bins/wallet-notes/README.md

 `3MzQSgx2A7PwAyfu54yxZS3NjDUjX6HpisQMBJtzL7B6dbodrh`.

 ## create_credential

+Semantics: Using the identityObject provided by the IdentityProvider, create a credential and account.

 This function takes as input a NUL-terminated UTF8-encoded string.
 The string must be a valid JSON object with fields